BlackRock will not layoff employees due to COVID-19 pandemic: CEO

 (Reuters) - BlackRock Inc (BLK.N), the world’s largest asset manager, will not layoff any employees during the year due to the coronavirus outbreak, Chief Executive Officer Larry Fink said on Wednesday.

-The company will also pay full-time wages to support staff, such as cafeteria and maintenance workers, even if they cannot come to work, Fink wrote in a LinkedIn post. (bit.ly/2yM6LR9)
+The company will also pay full-time wages to support staff, such as cafeteria and maintenance workers, even if they cannot come to work, Fink wrote in a LinkedIn post.

-He said more than 90% of asset manager’s employees were working remotely.
+He said more than 90% of the asset manager’s employees were working remotely.

 BlackRock had about 16,200 employees as of Dec.
 31, according to its annual filing.